Zach Baylin: Career

 After graduating, Baylin moved to New York City, where he worked as a production assistant and set dresser for films and television including Dave Chappelle's Block Party, Jack Goes Boating, Top Five, Boardwalk Empire, and Gossip Girl.

 He wrote the screenplay to King Richard, which was listed on the 2018 Black List, the entertainment industry's annual report of best unproduced screenplays.
 The film earned him a nomination for the Academy Award for Best Original Screenplay.

 Baylin co-wrote Creed III with Keenan Coogler, set for a wide release on March 3, 2023.
 In April 2022, he was announced as the writer of a new film based on The Crow, starring Bill Skarsgård, which released in 2024.
 The same year, Baylin wrote the script for Justin Kurzel's crime thriller film The Order, starring Jude Law, and co-wrote the biopic Bob Marley: One Love, directed by King Richard director Reinaldo Marcus Green.

 In 2025, Baylin and his wife Kate Susman co-created the Netflix crime miniseries Black Rabbit, also starring Law alongside Jason Bateman, and Kurzel directing the final two episodes.
-In 2025, it was reported that Baylin had wrote an untitled UFO-whistleblower film to be directed by Joseph Kosinski for Apple TV+.
+In 2025, it was reported that Baylin had written an untitled UFO-whistleblower film to be directed by Joseph Kosinski for Apple TV+.

+In February 2026, it was announced that Baylin would write a biopic about Lance Armstrong, which will star Austin Butler and be directed by Edward Berger.